Yule Log is a well-known and classic Christmas dessert. I would bet that most people have heard of them, maybe even seen and eaten them!

-You can make your own icing/buttercream or even use a store bought icing if you are in a time pinch.
-Unroll the dough and spread the icing all over the top.
+You can make your own icing/buttercream or even use a store-bought icing if you are in a time pinch.
+Unroll the cake and spread the icing all over the top.
 I used my favorite vanilla meringue buttercream here.

 I then roll it back up, wrap in saran wrap, and refrigerate for a few hours, keeping the seam side down.
 You could serve this as is since the pattern makes a super presentation.

 I slice off the ends to trim and ice with buttercream.
 I drag a fork down the log to give it that authentic look.

 I pipe poinsettia flowers with buttercream, freeze them till firm, and use to decorate the top along with an assortment of sprinkles and decorations.

 The best part is cutting into that first piece.
 We were all excited to see what the inside would look like with the piping and pattern technique.
 It was really so cool and it tasted fantastic!
 It reminded me of a checkerboard cake.
 The cake was so light and fluffy along with the creamy buttercream.

 I’m happy to report that my daughter LOVED it and it was a great desert to share during this holiday season.

 Do you have a favorite or family yule log you make?
 If so, post in comments below!
 I would love to hear from you.